 - Community service and civic engagement opportunities

-Medical Students for Minority Concerns explores ways to provide adequate healthcare in minority communities.
+Medical Students for Minority Concerns explores ways to provide effective health care in minority communities.
 Women in Medicine sponsors guest speakers and allows students to learn more about opportunities available to women physicians.
+PRIDE in Healthcare explores issues around LGBTQ health care.

-Students also gain experience and insight into specialty areas they might be considering by participating in various interest groups in:
+Students also gain experience and insight into specialty areas they might be considering by participating in various interest groups such as:

 - Family medicine